okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Improved error messages for MyAccount API

-The [MyAccount API](/docs/reference/api/myaccount/) includes improved error messages for end-users to identify why email and phone operations couldn’t be completed or accessed. <!-- OKTA-484080 -->
+The [MyAccount API](/docs/reference/api/myaccount/) includes improved error messages for end users to identify why email and phone operations couldn’t be completed or accessed. <!-- OKTA-484080 -->

 #### New custom authenticator for push notifications